Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 A Wild Theory

-Based on the fact that good germs of various types exist and those germs are beneficial to man, I have a wild theory.
+Because good germs of various types exist and those germs are beneficial to man, I have a wild theory.
 The first humans on earth lived in the healthiest and most stunning environment imaginable.
 They had everything they needed, including a fulfilling and long life ahead.
 However, there was one thing they were instructed not to do.
 "But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die" Genesis 2:17 (KJV).
 As the story unfolds, we learn that the first couple, Adam and Eve, ate the forbidden tree's fruit.
 As a result, the pair caused a microscopic storm to invade their perfect world on that day.

 I postulate that at the beginning of man's existence, all germs were good.
 Adam and Eve's environment was immaculate, sanitized, healthy, and free of harmful germs.
 I think that the millions of good bacteria, viruses, fungi, and protozoa that surrounded and lived within the couple kept them so healthy, fit, and clean that they probably did not have to take baths.
 Wild idea, right?
 However, when Adam and Eve disobeyed (sinned) and ate the forbidden tree's fruit, their environment immediately changed.
 As a result of sin, multitudes of the friendly bacteria, viruses, fungi, and protozoa that God made turned against man.
 Every since good germs turned bad, man has been experiencing sickness, suffering, and death.